lnfernux/lnfernux.github.io/_posts/2024-06-21-TestYourself.md

 4. **Backup**: Have a backup policy, and test this regularly.
 5. **Basic security**: Review what your core business is, and how you go about protecting that.
 Act accordingly - this might be a lot of different things, but things like making sure you are properly segmenting your network, make sure you are adhering to best practices in terms of identity management and permissions, etc. Look for quick wins as well - endpoint detection and response is a great way to do this, but keep in mind that there are ways to bypass tools like this, and we need people to handle incidents that come from our tools - it's not a magic solution even if you sprinkle some AI on top.

-On top of this, I'll add in that all of these points should make a point to follow Zero Trust principles.
+On top of this, I'll add in that all of these points should make a point to follow **Zero Trust principles**.
 There should be MFA no matter where you are on the network, or what location you are at.
-We also need to know where our critical data and systems are, and protect them accordingly.
-Not all systems are as important, so we need to know what to prioritize.
+We also need to know **where our critical data and systems are**, and protect them accordingly.
+Not all systems are equally important, so we need to know what to prioritize.

 ## Process

-You should have a strategy.
-How you implement this strategy should be some sort of multi year plan, and this plan should start with people and process.
-If you need a tool, it should be to support your people and process, not the other way around.
+**You should have a strategy** (duh).
+How you implement this strategy needs to be up to the company, but ideally in my eyes **it should** be some sort of **multi year plan**, and this plan should start with people and process. **If you need a tool, it should be to support your people and process, not the other way around**.

 **The point I'm trying to make is;**

-If your security strategy is "buying missing tools from your puzzle of coverage" or "we need copilot because we are understaffed" you are doing it wrong in my mind.
-For most companies, a solid foundation is more important than the latest and greatest tool.
+If your security strategy is ***"buying missing tools from your puzzle of coverage"*** or ***"we need copilot because we are understaffed"*** you are **doing it wrong** *in my mind*.
+For most companies, a **solid foundation is more important than the latest and greatest tool**.
 It's also easier to build on top of a solid foundation, than it is to try to build foundations under a lot of different tools with no processes, no people and no plan.

-Visualizing helps me understand stuff, so I created a simple diagram to show how I see this process when it comes to high level security strategy:
+Visualizing helps me understand stuff, so I created a simple diagram to show **how I see this process when it comes to high level security strategy**:

 ```mermaid
 graph LR